GregHilston/toolbox/README.md

 We use oh-my-zsh as a submodule.
 This writes to .gitmodules and pulls the code to dot/oh-my-zsh.

-## Vim

-## vim-plug

-I'm using vim-plug to install plugins.
-For my own memory, I'll write some plugins and what they do/how to use them to remind myself.

-In vim, run the command `:PlugStatus` to check the status of the plugins

-### fzf

-I have this mapped to ';', which will fuzzy search

-### nerd tree

-Mapped to "ctrl + o"

-### flake 8

-Mapped to F7

-## Known Issues

-I've had to run `$ make install`, followed by `$ make instal_zsh_autocomplete` manually to get everything installed correctly, then add the word function to the `man` on  ~/.oh-my-zsh/plugins/colored-man-pages/colored-man-pages.plugin.zsh

-Running `$ make install` twice can cause `~/.vim` symbolic link incorrectly and cause errors when launching vim.
-Not sure why yet.
-Can resolve this by running `$ rm -rf ~/.vim`

 ### Fixing `Unknown function: plug#begin`

 Install vim plug, can use `./bin/install_vim_plug.sh`